SaniyaKhullar/NetREm/README.md

 <!-- Ultimately, this function uses a prior network edge list and $\beta_{network}$ to build an estimator object from the class GRegulNet.
 This estimator can then take in input $X$ and $y$ data:  transforms them to $\tilde{X}$ and $\tilde{y}$, respectively, and use them to fit a Lasso regression model with a regularization value of $\alpha_{lasso}$.
 Overall, the trained model is more reflective of an underlying network structure among predictors and may be more biologically meaningful and interpretable.  -->

-**geneRegulatNet**:

-The basic version of geneRegulatNet requires that the user is aware of at least the following 4 parameters, which we list and explain in the *Main Input* section.
-That is, *geneRegulatNet(edge_list, beta_network_val, cv_for_alpha_lasso_model_bool, alpha_lasso_val)*.
-At minimum, the user needs to specify just 3 parameters.

 <!-- $$
 \begin{cases}